christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 #### Buffered Inserts {#sec:buffer-theory}

 One solution to cope with out-of-order events is to buffer `insert` operations temporarily before writing them to the stream.
 The buffer is flushed and all events written in a batch once its content reaches a certain size or after a certain timeout after the last write.
 On flush, events in the buffer are ordered by event time, instead of insertion time, ensuring consistency for the batch write.
-This also decreases latency introduced by the replication protocol dramatically, since the network roundtrips are reduced, which we will elaborate later in this chapter.
+This also decreases latency introduced by the replication protocol dramatically, since the network round-trips are reduced, which we will elaborate later in this chapter.

 \todo{Refer to this section later again in implementation}